The Galah FAQ

-I decided to compile my own Galah FAQ over 7 years ago and it is now up to its third edition here on Medium.
+I decided to compile my own Galah FAQ over 10 years ago and it is now up to its third edition here on Medium.
 I will continue to expand and update this FAQ in the hope it helps out people who are interested in keeping one of these wonderful parrots as a pet.
-In Part One, I will cover Gender and Age questions, Breeding questions, and Bird Behaviour and Care questions and finish up with the questions I am personally asked the most about — Feeding and Diet questions.
+I will cover Gender and Age questions, Breeding questions, Bird Behaviour and Care questions and finish up with the questions I am personally asked the most about — Feeding and Diet questions.

 What other names exist for the Galah?

 The Galah is also known as a Rose-breasted Cockatoo, Australian Rose-breasted Cockatoo, Galah Cockatoo and the Roseate Cockatoo

 What is the scientific name of a Galah?

 In the wild a Galah will rarely live past 25 years, but in captivity, if well looked after a Galah can live for 40+ years — so you will have a friend for life.